TelemetryDeck/docs/articles/duration-events.md

     ![A screenshot of the Query Creator dialog](/docs/images/duration-signal-01.png)

-2. Copy & paste the following histogram aggregation query and adjust `<YOUR_SIGNAL_NAME>` to your needs:
+2. Copy & paste the following histogram aggregation query and adjust `<YOUR_EVENT_NAME>` to your needs:

     ![A screenshot of the JSON Editor text field](/docs/images/duration-signal-02.png)